 Want to learn more about how to deal with your debt?
 Click here.

 Figure out Your Starting Point

 Debt can seem extremely intimidating when you don’t know what the exact numbers are, having this undefined amount looming over your whole life can and will make your debt repayment experience a lot harder.
 You, without a doubt, need to define exactly how much debt you have, who you owe it too, how much interest you’re paying and how long it will take you to pay it off if you only make the minimum payments.

-Having specific numbers written out where you can see them, change them and reference them whenever you need, can be a really great way to stay motivated.
+Having specific numbers written out where you can see them, change them and reference them whenever you need to, can be a really great way to stay motivated.
 A simple spreadsheet will allow you to keep track of all the important information concerning your debts.
-You can create a work document, an Excel spreadsheet or simply write it down on paper with a pen, whatever works best for you.
+You can create a Word document, an Excel spreadsheet or simply write it down on paper with a pen, whatever works best for you.